rafaeljabbour/Github-Workshop/README.md

 Press the fork button at the top right and name it

 ### Opening in Github Desktop
-File -> Clone Repository and search up name of repository (Github-Workshop or the name you gave it in this case)
+File -> Clone Repository and search up nameof repository (Github-Workshop or the name you gave it in this case)

 ### Branching
 * Press on current branch main